aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

     ```

 !!! tip "Autocomplete Metric Units"
-    `MetricUnit` enum facilitate finding a supported metric unit by CloudWatch.
+    Use the `MetricUnit` enum to easily find a supported metric unit by CloudWatch.
 Alternatively, you can pass the value as a string if you already know them e.g. "Count".

 !!! note "Metrics overflow"
     CloudWatch EMF supports a max of 100 metrics per batch.
-Metrics utility will flush all metrics when adding the 100th metric.
+Metrics will automatically propagate all the metrics when adding the 100th metric.
 Subsequent metrics, e.g. 101th, will be aggregated into a new EMF object, for your convenience.

 !!! warning "Do not create metrics or dimensions outside the handler"
     Metrics or dimensions added in the global scope will only be added during cold start.
 Disregard if that's the intended behaviour.

 ### Adding default dimensions

-You can use add default dimensions to your metrics by passing them as parameters in 4 ways:
+You can add default dimensions to your metrics by passing them as parameters in 4 ways:

 * in the constructor
-* in the Middy middleware
+* in the [Middy-compatible](https://github.com/middyjs/middy){target=_blank} middleware
 * using the `setDefaultDimensions` method
 * in the decorator

-If you'd like to remove them at some point, you can use `clearDefaultDimensions` method.
-See examples below:

 === "constructor"

-    ```typescript hl_lines="7"
+    ```typescript hl_lines="6"
     import { Metrics, MetricUnits } from '@aws-lambda-powertools/metrics';
-    import { Context } from 'aws-lambda';

     const metrics = new Metrics({
-        namespace:"serverlessAirline",
-        service:"orders",
+        namespace: 'serverlessAirline',
+        service: 'orders',
-        defaultDimensions: { 'environment': 'prod', 'anotherDimension': 'whatever' } });
+        defaultDimensions: { 'environment': 'prod', 'foo': 'bar' } });

-    export const handler = async (event: any, context: Context) => {
+    export const handler = async (_event: any, _context: any) => {
         metrics.addMetric('successfulBooking', MetricUnits.Count, 1);
     }
     ```